BijanSeif/OpenSRANE_Documentation/source/developer/Extend/AddModule.rst

 How Add New Module (Command)
 ****************************

-To add a new module to |opr| to create a new command for a new model or behaviour, developer should follow the following steps:
+To add a new module to |opr| to create a new command for a new model or behavior, developer should follow the following steps:

    *